My Quiet Kitchen

 How to Make Beyond Meatloaf

-The basic flow goes like this:
+The basic flow looks like this:

-1. Saute the stuffing ingredients
+1. Make the stuffing on the stovetop.

-2. Process the Beyond meat-lentil mixture
+2. Process the Beyond meat mixture.

 3. Assemble in a loaf pan and bake.
 Voila!